aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-08/lesson-01.md

 - [Espresso](https://espressoapp.com/) (only for Mac)
 - [Atom](https://github.com/atom/atom) This used to be a great text editor but the developers have now discontinued it.
 - You can even use the [Processing IDE with the p5.js mode](https://processing.org/) as your code editor.

-The text editor I recommend to use is Visual Studio Code.

 ### Visual Studio Code + Live Server extension